openstack/training-guides/doc/upstream-training/source/slides/howitsmade-release-cycle.rst

     milestones as that is what most students will work with.
 The other types should be described.
   - Common cycle with intermediary release:

     - Used for components needing more frequent releases. e.g. Oslo Libraries
     - Intermediary releases can also be used to time releases near the beginning and end of the release cycle.
 Horizon plug-ins do this.

   - Trailing the common cycle:

     - Projects dependent upon the output of a release, like packaging or deploying OpenStack follow this model; e.g. Fuel and Kolla

   - Independent release model:

-    - These projects may hold tools used for OpenStack part aren't part of a production release.
+    - These projects may hold tools used for OpenStack but are not part of a production release.

 Exercise
 ========